ahsankoushik/nodeFileApi/README.md

 # Unit test
 npm run test:unit

-# for all the test
+# for all the tests
 npx vitest
 ```